jtaylor98/AI-Snake/README.md

 - The snakes starves to death if it has not consumed a piece of food within an alotted time
 - The snakes can only see the walls, the food, and itself
 - The snakes also dies when it touches itself or the walls
+- The color of the snake represents it's inheritance of DNA from it's parent when mating is peformed

 ## Instructions
 - Press "SPACEBAR" to pause simulation